patthehuman/cointracker-backend/README.md

 A backend API system that integrates with the blockchain.info API.
 Built using Node.js and backed by MongoDB.
 The system also integrates with RabbitMQ.

-## Assumptions
+## Assumptions & Decisions

 How do we draw conclusions from ambiguity?
 This project highlights multiple ways to successfully finish, giving the interviewee an option to choose the final outcome.
 In this project I decided to go with a backend system which interfaces with Blockchain.info APIs.
-The backend system is complete with ability to add a Bitcoin address, Delete a bitcoin address, retrieve details on a bitcoin address, list all addresses in the database, and fetch transactions associated with an address.
+The backend system is complete with ability to add a Bitcoin address, delete a bitcoin address, retrieve details on a bitcoin address, list all addresses in the database, and fetch transactions associated with an address.

-The majority of the system works through CRUD operations, however synchronizing transactions uses a messaging queue to determine new transactions, and synchronize in a background queue.
+The majority of the system works through simlpe CRUD operations, however synchronizing transactions uses a RabbitMQ messaging queue to determine new transactions, and synchronize in a background queue.
 The purpose for using a queue for this task is to allow potential clients to interface with the endpoints without delay.
-This use case works great for addresses with many transactions.
+This use case works great for addresses with many (potentially 15k+) transactions associated with the wallet.

-I chose a simple Nodejs + MongoDB implementation, however, in a production environment I would potentially go for a more robust solution with a relational database such as Postgres and Golang.
+I chose a simple Nodejs + MongoDB implementation, however, in a production environment we may consider implementing a more robust solution with a relational database such as Postgres, and strongly typed backend language such as Golang.

-The data models in the project mirror the Blockchain.info api responses, except for returning transactions with the /address/{address} endpoint.
+The data models in the project mirror the Blockchain.info api responses.

 ## Limitations